lorenzo-milicia/photography-portfolio-builder/.github/instructions/project.instructions.md

 5. Use `Generate Site (Production)` to produce final site files with root asset paths.
 6. Use `Serve Static Site` and open `http://localhost:8080/` to inspect `output/public`.

+**Note**: Generally there is no need to restart the `Generate Site` task if it's already running, because it uses air for live reload.
+Air automatically regenerates the site when template, CSS, or content files change.

-Note: Avoid manual `just` commands — always use VS Code tasks for consistent terminal management.
+Note: Avoid manual shell commands — always use VS Code tasks for consistent terminal management.

 ## **3. Static Site Generation**
   - Project editor